-A person is declared an Habitual Traffic Offender after they have, in the previous 5 years, been convicted of at least 3 “relevant offences”.
+Prior to changes in the law in October 2017, a person was declared an Habitual Traffic Offender after they had, in the previous 5 years, been convicted of at least 3 “relevant offences”.

 What are Relevant Offences

-The relevant offences are generally what are called “major offences” and include a large number of common offences including drink driving, driving whilst suspended or disqualified, and negligent driving occasioning death of grievous bodily harm.
+The relevant offences are generally what were called “major offences” and included a large number of common offences including drink driving, driving whilst suspended or disqualified, and negligent driving occasioning death of grievous bodily harm.

 What are the consequences of being declared an Habitual Traffic Offender

-Once a person is convicted by a court of a third offence within 5 years, that person will be declared an Habitual Traffic Offender and disqualified from driving for a period of 5 years.
+Once a person was convicted by a court of a third offence within 5 years, that person was declared an Habitual Traffic Offender and disqualified from driving for a period of 5 years.

-The 5 year disqualification will commence at the end of any court imposed disqualification.
-So, for example, if you have been convicted of Drink Driving and disqualified for 2 years, the habitual traffic offender declaration will mean you will be disqualified for a total of 7 years.
+The 5 year disqualification commenced at the end of any court imposed disqualification.
+So, for example, if a person had been convicted of Drink Driving and disqualified for 2 years, the habitual traffic offender declaration meant they were disqualified for a total of 7 years.

-An individual can be declared a Habitual Traffic Offender more than once.
-If there is a second or subsequent declaration, the further 5 year disqualification will commence at the end of the earlier 5 year disqualification resulting in a total of 10 years for example.
+An individual could have been declared an Habitual Traffic Offender more than once.
+If there was a second or subsequent declaration, the further 5 year disqualification commenced at the end of the earlier 5 year disqualification resulting in a total of 10 years for example.

 Can the declaration be quashed?

 Yes.
-The declaration can be quashed in two ways:
+A declaration can be quashed in two ways:

-- By the court at the time of convicting you for the third relevant offence
+- By the court at the time of convicting you for the third relevant offence; or,

 - By the same court that convicted you of the third relevant offence, but at a later time.